fengjixuchui/HyperVisor-Injector/README.md

 # HyperVisor-Injector
 - Tested on Windows 10 20h2 : OS Build 19042.1586
 # LEAVE A STAR IF IT WORKED FOR YOU ( at 200 stars for new injector release )
-# last Updated 12/01/2023
+# last Updated 19/02/2023

-# If you are interested purchasing my private source codes or want your own developed you can contact me via discord : skeng#9524
+# If you are interested purchasing my private source codes or want your own developed, contact me via discord : skeng#9524
-- this is perfect if you are starting up a p2c
+- this is perfect if you are starting up a p2c or if you want to be Undetected without facing bans
-- i will not sell the same one as posted on github ( it will be fully undetected and supported for all game engines / anti-cheat )